mutesiwilbrod/alx-pre_course/README.md

-I have added another content
+I have added content now